Cazzy-Aporbo/Pharmaceutical_foundations/README.md

 **Analysis completed November 2025**

-*All code written with focus on production-ready, clearly documented work.
-No AI assistance markers - just clean, professional analysis.*
+*All code written with focus on production-ready, clearly documented work.*

 </div>